JonathanWilbur/preql/README.md

 ## What is PreQL?

 A Pre-SQL language that can transpile to any SQL dialect.
+It takes a declarative Kubernetes-like YAML schema and generates the necessary commands or statements in the correct order to generate schema and other database objects in the database dialect of your choice.

 ## Build